OncologyAI Registry

 Methodology

-The OncologyAI Registry exists to provide a single, curated, source-cited reference for AI/ML-based diagnostic tools available or in late-stage development for U.S. oncology.
+The OncologyAI Registry exists to provide a single, curated, source-cited reference for AI/ML-based diagnostic, predictive, and prognostic tools available or in late-stage development for U.S. oncology.
 The registry is independent, open-data (CC BY 4.0), and updated quarterly.

 Each entry captures the following, where verifiable: